Department Chair

 CSUN requires most beginning students to take the Entry Level Mathematics Exam (ELM) and the English Placement Test (EPT) prior to enrolling in their courses.
 Refer to Test Requirements for further details on these exams.
 In addition to these general University requirements, students in any of the engineering programs may also need the following exams:

-1. The Mathematics Placements Test (MPT) is required prior to enrollment in MATH 150A.
+• Mathematics Diagnostic Test (MDT) is required prior to enrollment in MATH 150A.
 Students who have passed or are exempt from the ELM should take this exam prior to enrolling in their classes so they may be placed in the appropriate mathematics course.
 Students with scores of 3, 4 or 5 on the AP Calculus AB or BC tests are exempt from the MPT.

 All degree programs in engineering accommodate students beginning as freshmen or as transfer students.
 Transfer students should have completed lower division writing, mathematics, physics, and chemistry courses.
 Courses that are transferred into the major are reviewed to ensure that they satisfy the same requirements as courses at Northridge.
 Courses transferred into the engineering major must have been completed with a grade of C or better.